Change Your Clocks, Change Your Batteries

-Daylight saving time will begin at 2 a.m.
-Sunday, March 12.
+Daylight saving time begins at 2 a.m.
+Sunday, March 10.
 The Chapel Hill Fire Department reminds all residents to take the time to change the batteries in your smoke alarms and carbon monoxide (CO) detectors when you change your clocks.

 Smoke alarms are powered by either a battery or hardwired into your home’s electrical system.
-Choosing an annual date, such as time change, is great way to remember to test your smoke alarm.
-Check the manufacturer’s expiration date on the label, replace the batteries if they are more than one year old, and clean dust away from the slots so smoke can travel freely.
+Choosing an annual date, such as time change, is a great way to remember to test your smoke alarm.
+Check the manufacturer’s expiration date on the label, replace the batteries if they are more than one year old, and clean dust away from the slots so smoke can be properly detected.

-If you have questions or need assistance ensuring that your home is properly protected with working smoke or carbon monoxide alarms, you are encouraged to contact the Chapel Hill Fire Department.
+If you have questions or need assistance ensuring that your home is properly protected with working smoke or carbon monoxide alarms, please contact the Chapel Hill Fire Department at 919-968-2781 or email@example.com.